-The path is a relaxing 10km circular route around the park, and while it may be easy, the seawall trail will probably be one of the most beautiful rides you will experience in Vancouver.
+The path is a relaxing 10km circular route around the park, and while it may be easy, the seawall trail will probably be one of the most beautiful, low-effort type rides you will experience in Vancouver.

 Stanley Park is a 400-hectare nature oasis conveniently located in the downtown area of the city, and it is almost completely surrounded by the ocean, what a perfectly splendid way to spend a day on the West Coast.

 Stop for lunch or some locally made Rocky Point ice cream at the Prospect Point Café.
 The café is located about halfway along the seawall trail and offers a large patio with a great view of Lions Gate Bridge.
 We loved the Earl Grey ‘n Honey ice cream, so very yummy and a perfect treat for a hot day on a bike.

 Rent a bike at North Vancouver’s Endless Biking, which is located about a 5-minute bike ride from Spirit Trail at the bottom of Sunrise Park via Heywood Street.
 If you want a shorter ride you can hire a bike from a downtown rental shop and then take the sea bus from Waterfront Station to Lonsdale Quay where you can pick up the trail along Chesterfield Place.

 While at the Quay you can quench your thirst with a sample of craft beer from Green Leaf Brewery or bike over to Butter Lane Bake Shop for almond croissant, bliss.
 Be sure to pick up some picnic munchies from the Lonsdale Public Market to take with you on your Spirit Trail bike ride through North Vancouver.

 You can watch out for the many public art installations along the trail, drool with envy at the floating homes in Mosquito Creek or see if the seals are taking in the sun near the Burrard Yacht Club, you can even stop to do some shopping at Park Royal Mall.